Hierapolis

 Hierapolis (/ˌhaɪəˈræpəlɪs/; Ἱεράπολις, lit.
-"Holy City") was originally a Phrygian cult centre of the Anatolian mother goddess of Cybele and later a Greek city.
-Its location was centred upon the remarkable and copious hot springs in classical Phrygia in southwestern Anatolia.
+"Holy City") was a Hellenistic Greek city built on the site of a Phrygian cult center of the Anatolian mother goddess Cybele, in Phrygia in southwestern Anatolia, Turkey.
+It was famous for its hot springs, its high quality wool fabrics and dyes, and as the birthplace of the Stoic philosopher Epictetus.
 Its extensive remains are adjacent to modern Pamukkale in Turkey.

-The hot springs have been used as a spa since at least the 2nd century BC, with many patrons retiring or dying there as evidenced by the large necropolis filled with tombs, most famously that of Marcus Aurelius Ammianos, which bears a relief depicting the earliest known example of a crank and rod mechanism, and the Tomb of Philip the Apostle.
+The hot springs have been used as a spa since at least the 2nd century BCE, with many patrons retiring or dying there as evidenced by the large necropolis filled with tombs, most famously that of Marcus Aurelius Ammianos, which bears a relief depicting the earliest known example of a crank and rod mechanism, and the Tomb of Philip the Apostle.

-It was added as a UNESCO World Heritage Site in 1988.